dimitarbh/Exercise/IntroductionToHTML.md

 ### Exercise

-Create a "Local Community Event Hub" website that showcases community events, workshops, and local news.
+Create a "Local Community Event Hub" website that showcases community events, workshops, and local news in a new github repository named acordingly.
 The site will serve as a hub for residents and visitors to find interesting activities, learn about local businesses, and participate in community discussions.

 ### Task